SBA Hazard Insurance Requirements: The Essential Guide

 What’s the difference between Hazard Insurance and Flood Insurance?

 Hazard insurance typically covers property damage caused by perils like fire, theft, and vandalism.
-On the other hand, flood insurance specifically protects against water damage resulting from natural disasters like flooding.
+On the other hand, flood insurance specifically protects against water damage resulting from natural disasters, such as flooding.

 While business lenders often require commercial property insurance, flood insurance may be mandatory for properties located in high-risk flood zones.
 Both types of coverage are essential to ensure comprehensive protection for your business property.